-For most people, a visit to a Grosvenor Casinos is what it should be, a fun and sociable way to spend their time.
-However, for the minority, gambling in a casino can become a problem
+Playing at Grosvenor Casinos should be a fun and sociable way to spend your time.
+However, for some players, gambling in a casino can become a problem.

-In all of our casinos, we offer help by:
+In all our casinos, we offer help by:

-- Providing extensive training to our teams to be able to monitor behaviour that might give rise to concerns and to assist our customers by directing them to appropriate help and information.
+- Training our teams to monitor behaviour that may lead to concerns and to assist our customers with help and information.

-- Allowing customers to set limits on how much they can draw at the cash desk.
+- Allowing customers to set limits on how much they can withdraw at the cash desk.

-- Providing leaflets detailing the information otherwise provided on this site and allowing customers with concerns about their gambling to “self-exclude” nationally from all casinos in the UK by enrolling in the SENSE scheme to prevent them from making further visits.
-This is as simple as visiting any Grosvenor Casino and speaking with a manager who will help with the quick and simple enrolment process.
-Alternatively, download an enrolment form together with a leaflet, giving full details of the SENSE scheme, including the terms and conditions.
+- Providing Keep It Fun leaflets and allowing customers with concerns about their gambling to “self-exclude” nationally from all UK casinos via the SENSE scheme.
+Speak with any Grosvenor Casino manager who will help with the quick and simple enrolment process.

-- Providing information that will help you identify and prevent problem gambling at an early stage and details about useful charities and support agencies who can otherwise offer specific counselling, help or treatment to those with a specific gambling problem at whatever level.
+- Providing information that will help you identify and prevent problem gambling at an early stage, plus details about charities and support agencies who can offer counselling, help and/or treatment.

 A good way to gauge whether your gambling is no longer fun, and may be getting out of control, is to ask yourself the following questions:

 - Have you bet more than you could really afford to lose?